RealStonerGamer/RSG_RemoveAnyPed/README.md

 ## Debug Mode

-If you wish to enable Debug mode, which visualizes the area of effect by displaying the radius, you must have `vorp_utils` installed on your server. `vorp_utils` is required only for Debug mode to function properly.
-You can find `vorp_utils` here: [vorp_utils GitHub](https://github.com/VORPCORE/vorp_utils).
+Debug mode, which visualizes the area of effect by displaying the radius,.

 It's recommended to turn Debug mode off in a live server environment to avoid performance issues or unintended distractions.